Last updated November 22, 2025

 This is a picture of me working on the CT and MRI Segmentation project in an igloo I built in the winter in Lori Province, Armenia.
 The igloo was equipped with a large flat ice sheet window on the east side and multiple shelves.

 This snapshot captures two sides of me.
 Building the igloo took patience and problem-solving.
 Outfitting it with a window and shelves took design thinking.
 Sitting down to keep working on CT/MRI segmentation shows commitment to learning and momentum.
-Working on the project inside reminded me that progress does not wait for perfect gear or perfect weather.
-I bring the same mindset to research: adapt fast, stay curious, finish the job.

 Whether at 14 or 20, safety came before stoichiometry.
 In settings without a fume hood and with limited workspace, a full-face respirator was used for routine tasks, and inline quench bubblers were added for higher-hazard steps.
 This mindset has been reinforced over time through additional training and more rigorous controls.